The Kunstmuseum Den Haag (formerly Gemeentemuseum) has one of the largest collections of Mondrian's paintings.

 Dear Mr. Janssen,

 I would not bother writing to you if you were not responsible for one the most significant collections of Piet Mondrian’s paintings.
-To be responsible means also to be open to any significative contribution aimed at improving the knowledge about the Dutch master.

 I have sent to you a text presenting some reflections implementing the explanation you gave of some works of Mondrian.
-While your essays provide useful historical information, I think that some visual aspects need further consideration in order to come up with the full content of those paintings and more in general with the evolution process of Mondrian’s oeuvre.
+While your essays provide very useful historical information, I think that some visual aspects need further consideration in order to come up with the full content of those paintings and more in general with the evolution process of Mondrian’s oeuvre.

-I thought you would be glad to know more about paintings on permanent view at the Gemeentemuseum.
 Why do you get so nervous when asked to evaluate a point of view other then yours?
-Why are you a priori so reluctant to accept any additional explanations from me?
+Why are you a priori so reluctant to consider additional explanations from me?
 Is there a plausible reason for that?
 Or is it a problem the fact that I am an artist and do not belong to the circle of friends curators and art critics?
 You know Mr. Janssen, sometimes artists have things to say about art.

 I regret having to be so outspoken but I must remind you that you do not manage your own private gallery.
 There are limits to personal discretionary power if you work for a public institution.